 These strategies may require specific language in your workers’ compensation settlement and must be consistent with what is allowed by the North Carolina Industrial Commission, which administers the workers’ compensation program.

-Contact Younce, Vtipil, & Baznik in Raleigh, N.C., for a free, no-obligation review of your disability benefit today.
+Contact Younce, Vtipil, Baznik & Banks, P.A. in Raleigh, N.C., for a free, no-obligation review of your disability benefit today.
 We can help if you are in the middle of applying for Workers’ Compensation or SSD or if you need to appeal a denied claim.
 Call us today.